 At AX Group we are extremely conscious of our ecological responsibilities and we strive to minimise our negative environmental externalities as much as possible.
 We do this both in terms of the developments we build as well as through our own internal practices.
 We are constantly on the look-out for opportunities to improve on energy efficiency, reduce waste, carbon and greenhouse gas emissions and ultimately reduce our environmental footprint.
 Refer to the AX Group p.l.c.
-Annual Report 2021, specifically under the Beyond the Business -Community & Environmental Initiatives sub-section, for further details on the policies and extensive investments undertaken during the year to mitigate the adverse impacts that the Group activities have on the environment solar orientation, ensuring less reliance on electrical lighting as well as heating and cooling, included features such as thermal and acoustic insulation, natural ventilation systems, roof and wall insulation and double-glazed UV protection windows, amongst others.
-For instance, in the Hilltop building, we have made use of Aircrete blocks as a building medium, which is made of a lightweight material with better thermal efficiency.
-A reservoir was also added in to capture water and use it for irrigation, thus further minimising the use of water.
+Annual Report 2021, specifically under the Beyond the Business - Community & Environmental Initiatives sub-section, for further details on the policies and extensive investments undertaken during the year to mitigate the adverse impacts that the Group activities have on the environment.